Priston Tale

 PristonTale is a 3D fantasy massively multiplayer online role-playing game (MMORPG) developed by Triglow Pictures Inc. that was first released by Yedang Online in Korea in 2001.
 The game is based on an action game with a clan system, ten character classes, and a five-tier skill system.
-The game has been released in several regions including Japan, China and Brazil and supports both pay-to-play and free-to-play modes.
+The game has been released in several regions including Japan, China, Thailand and Brazil and supports both pay-to-play and free-to-play modes.

 After a lengthy beta testing phase, the English version was officially launched in 2004 and transitioned to a free-to-play model in 2007.
 Although the original English server was shut down in 2008, Suba Games opened a new server shortly after, and PristonTale is still accessible through both official and private servers.

 Gameplay

 Gameplay mostly consists of leveling up, though there are several activities players can participate in that are essential to the game.
 Some of these activities are: